 Executive management, acting primarily though our CEO, negotiates the compensation packages for all newly-hired executive officers.
-In addition, our CEO annually evaluates the performance of each executive officer and, based on that review, recommends changes in the executive officer's compensation to the Committee.
+In addition, our CEO annually evaluates the performance of each executive officer and, based on that review, may recommend changes in the executive officer's compensation to the Committee.
 This review includes a performance appraisal that takes into consideration various factors, including, without limitation, the following:

-- · the ability of the executive to drive results for the Company, - · the executive's understanding of the Company's business and his organizational savy, - · the ability of the executive to make complex decisions and his strategic abilities, - · the executive's ability to manage work process, - · the communication skills of the executive, and - · the executive's ability to manage diversity and ethics.
+- the ability of the executive to drive results for the Company; - · the executive's understanding of the Company's business and his/her organizational savvy; - · the ability of the executive to make complex decisions and his/her strategic abilities; - · the executive's ability to manage work process; - · the communication skills of the executive; and - the executive's ability to manage diversity and ethics.